sdkitagawa/SWE-Career-Help/README.md

     - If you feel like it's necessary to document, use one single line at the top of your code or just use a multi-line comment.
   - Use your comments to warn developers about possible code breaks about some legacy code or stuff like that.
   - Never leave bad written and old code commented out in the middle of all the rest of your code.

+<br><br>

+## 4 Tips for the Work Environment as a Software Engineer

+- Improve every day of your life at least about `0.27%` and so at the end of the year you will have an improvement of around `98%` of yourself, be always in constant evolution and avoid daily as a person and as a professional, read books, take courses, study frameworks, languages and build projects!
+- Never rely on `90%` or more of your paycheck for a healthy life otherwise if you lose your job it will make losing your job even more painful, frustrating and such.
+- Work is not about friendship, family, a goal or even a dream, work is about exchanging your time for money.
+- Separate your work gear from your home gear.
+  - For example, let's suppose you use the computer/laptop of your company for work.
+Always try to keep your documents, photos, or personal stuff on your personal computer/laptop, cloud systems, but never ever store your personal stuff on a work gear.